 The cheapest MacBook Air (2017) sale prices

 We have to admit, we thought Apple was done with the MacBook Air line after the Pro lineup became just as compact and almost as light.
 In 2017, Apple gave the 13-inch MacBook Air its first update since 2015.
 This meant you could get a much healthier 8GB of RAM instead of 4GB along with a processor upgrade to 1.8GHz (over 1.6GHz) making it much better at multi-tasking.
-Stock of this older MacBook Air will gradually run out at retailers as the 2018 model above phases it out, but while new stock is still available, you'll generally find it to be much cheaper than the latest model.
+Stock of this older MacBook Air will gradually run out at retailers as the newer model above phases it out.
+But while new stock is still available, you'll generally find it to be much cheaper than that one.

 MacBook Pro prices

-The 2018 version of the 13-inch Apple MacBook Pro is the best yet, comes with the Touch Bar as standard and features a range of improvements over the older models.
+The 2018 version of the 13-inch Apple MacBook Pro is the best yet, comes with the Touch Bar as standard on most models and features a range of improvements.
 The screen resolution may be the same with the excellent Retina display, but now there's True Tone technology inside that senses ambient lighting in the room or outdoors to adjust the brightness of the screen for the best possible picture.
 The keyboard is quieter and less 'clicky' too.
 You're getting the brand new 8th-gen Coffee Lake core processor and the quad-core CPUs have doubled the performance of the 2017 models.
 With more options for larger RAM too, options really open up for creatives and professionals with the MacBook Pro 2018.

 The larger 15-inch version of the 2018 MacBook Pro with the Touch Bar is generally going to cost a fair bit more than the 13-inch model, but that's not just because of the larger screen.
 This model packs a lot more under the hood too, with Apple providing multiple options with increased RAM, extra processing power with a six core Coffee Lake processor and larger SSD storage options.
 Naturally, you're getting the same improvements over the 2017 version too like the True Tone screen technology and quieter keyboard.
 This really is a powerhouse laptop for designers and industry creatives.
 If you don't need all the power though, we'd consider the cheaper 13-inch model, or maybe even one of the older versions found below if the prices are right for you.